 Note to current subscribers: Everyone should start using Chrome to access Ellen's List.
 This is because of updates on the Firefox browser.
 If Chrome is not already installed on your computer, please click here for instructions on how to install and access Chrome.

 Ellen’s List is a free service in which environmental engineer Ellen Moyer, Ph.D. (see bio below) continually reviews health and environmental petitions that are circulating and post the ones she recommends.
 Subscribers may efficiently sign the ones they choose to sign.
 The video below describes how it works and how to get started.
 Below the video is a link for signing up, and some more cool information about Ellen’s List.

-Since the time this video was recorded, we have discontinued use of Ellen's List on Safari for the time being.
+NOTE: Since the time this video was recorded, we have discontinued use of Ellen's List on Safari and Firefox.